Our History

 Taking Steps Towards Sustainability

-We switched the plastic material used in our Vaseline® Healing Jelly jars from polystyrene (PS) to polypropelene (PP).
+We switched the plastic material used in our Vaseline® Healing Jelly jars from polystyrene (#6 Plastic) to polypropylene (#5 Plastic) to improve the recyclability of our packaging.

 Bringing Skin Healing Where It’s Needed The Most